simplex-chat/simplex-chat/simplex-messaging.md

 1. Bob sends the message:

-    1. He encrypts the message to Alice with "public" key `EK` (provided by Alice, only known to Alice and Bob, used only for one simplex queue).
+    1. He encrypts the message to Alice with "public" key `EK` (provided by Alice, only known to Bob, used only for one simplex queue).

     2. He signs `"SEND"` command to the server queue `SID` using the "private" key `SK` (that only he knows, used only for this queue).